 Although more Americans have health insurance coverage, 25% do not have money or liquid assets to cover their deductible, according to an article in U.S. Money on March 3, 2015.
-Even if your state has expanded Medicaid, individual policies have out-of-pocket maximums as high as $6,450 and family policies as high as $12,900!
-RGI offers a wide range of point-of-service engagements, whether you need an overhaul, a tune-up or simply a high-level support for management.
-RGI can create training, education, monitoring or a comprehensive program to help you.
+Even if your state has expanded Medicaid, according to the IRS regulation for 2016, HDHP individual policies have out-of-pocket maximums as high as $6,550 and family policies as high as $13,100.
+HDHP are also required to have deductibles not less than $1,300 for an individual or $2,600 for a family.

 Incident to vs. Split/Shared

 There tends to be a lot of confusion surrounding services performed by mid-level providers, such as nurse practitioners and physician assistants….Read More

 Keith Poniers – Michigan Rural Health Conference – April 21-22

 Ron Rybar Presenting – BDO Alliance Conf. – May 1 – 4

 Michael Felczak – Attending – BDO Alliance Conf. – May 1 – 4

 Claudine Hildreth – Exhibiting – BDO Alliance Conf. – May 1 – 4

 Shawn Armbruster & Jennifer Ishmael– MHIMA – May 18-20